-Real learning comprises of many different activities including:
+Real learning comprises many different activities, including:

-- Using a Search Engine for information
+- Using a search engine for information

 - Reading content on a website

-- Watching a YouTube Video
+- Watching YouTube videos

-- Downloading a presentation
+- Downloading presentations

-- Attending a webinar
+- Attending webinars

-- Reading an eBook
+- Reading eBooks

-- Listening to a podcast
+- Listening to podcasts

-- Playing a game
+- Playing games

-- Taking a test or a quiz
+- Taking tests or quizzes

-- Attending a seminar
+- Attending seminars

-- Subscribing to an online training course, and so on.
+- Subscribing to online training courses

-So in reality, the Learning Management System is just a part of a very wide sphere of knowledge.
-Even if the LMS is well designed and includes all the courses and information that a student needs, it’s never going to be enough all by itself.
+So in reality, a learning management system is just a part of a wide sphere of knowledge.
+Even if the LMS is well designed and includes all the courses and information that a learner needs, it’s never going to be enough all by itself.

-Any system or a device that is Tin Can compliant is known as an “Activity Provider”.
+Any system or a device that is Tin Can-compliant is known as an “Activity Provider”.
 Data from these Activity Providers is generated in the form of statements.

-Each statement consists of 3 elements and has the format of [Actor] [Verb] [Object]:
+Each statement consists of three elements and has the format of [Actor] [Verb] [Object]: